-At O’Keeffe O’Brien Lyson Foss of Fargo, our attorneys can help create an estate planning strategy designed specifically for your situation by using the best available tools, including:
+At O’Keeffe O’Brien Lyson Attorneys of Fargo, our attorneys can help create an estate planning strategy designed specifically for your situation by using the best available tools, including:

 Wills A properly prepared will is the most common way for an individual to state their wishes for the distribution of their assets upon their death.
 A well written will eases the burden on surviving family members by assuring property, money, and personal effects are distributed as quickly as North Dakota and Minnesota laws allow.
 Attorneys at our firm are experienced in working with individuals and families to assure their wills and estate plans are documented properly.